 2022 was our first ‘normal’ year of weddings since 2019!
 And by ‘normal’, we mean no mandatory limits on guests and no essential safety procedures - so what did the average UK wedding look like in 2022?

 We surveyed over 2,400 couples* to find out more about the average UK wedding in 2022 - how does yours match up?

-The Average UK Wedding in 2021
+The Average UK Wedding in 2022

-The Average Cost of a UK Wedding in 2021
+The Average Cost of a UK Wedding in 2022

-According to our survey, the average cost of a wedding is £17,300.
-This is up 90% from 2020, when the pandemic restrictions saw wedding spend drop to an average of £9,100.
+According to our survey, the average cost of a wedding is £18,400.
+This is up 6% from 2021, when the average UK wedding cost £17,300.

 This doesn’t however take into account the cost of the engagement ring, and how much couples are planning to spend on their mini-moon or honeymoon (or in the cases of some lucky ducks, both!)